BlakeEric/portfolio/_posts/2020-01-24-beginning-study-guides.markdown

 date: 2020-01-24 12:19:07 -0700
 ---

-## Fifteen free steps to get started in web development.
+## Seventeen free steps to get started in web development.
 <!--more-->

 This is the roadmap I wish I had when I first started coding, a sequential list of free, quality resources designed to help beginners get started in front-end web development.
 There are tons of great free resources out there, but it's hard to know where to start, what to learn, and how to use those skills in the real world.
 These study guides cover the basics of JavaScript, HTML, and CSS using what I've found to be the most effective online learning platforms.